Are you wanting to learn how to hold a pool stick for beginners? the best stance in pool, how to aim or even how to put spin on the cue ball?

-How you aim with a pool cue makes a huge difference and if held correctly, can drastically improve your game.
+How you hold and aim with a pool cue makes a huge difference and if held correctly, can drastically improve your game.
 Of course, you can rely on your instincts but a well-practiced correct way to hold the cue using a good bridge technique will eventually win over.

 Step-by-step guide on how to use and hold a pool cue